jdegand/testing-todos-list/README.md

 - ticket store tests
 - change tests that depend on using testid
 - Angular Material error
+- Route tests -> only possible with TestBed and location ?

 ## How to Use